 There are strict requirements for marriage-based green cards.
+In recent months the process has become even more complex with the new public charge.
 Couples need to complete numerous forms.
 In addition to submitting the proper fees, medical examination documentation and evidence to demonstrate that the marriage is real, the foreign national spouse must obtain biometrics and both spouses are required to attend an interview with a USCIS immigration officer.
 This process can be complicated and confusing.
 Working with an experienced immigration attorney often helps simplify the process.

 Legal Guidance For Marriage-Based Green Card Applications